 G. Advantage is that it preserves divine sovereignty.

 AFTER BOETHIUS IT'S MORE OR LESS THE DARK AGES IN WESTERN EUROPE FOR 500 YEARS.
-ONLY PHILOSOPHER WORTHY OF THE NAME IS SCOTUS ERUIGENA in the mid-ninth century.
+ONLY PHILOSOPHER WORTHY OF THE NAME IS SCOTUS ERIUGENA in the mid-ninth century.
 IN THAT HE TRANSLATED AND IS INFLUENCED BY THE PSEUDO-DIONYSIUS WE'RE LOOKING AT PS.-D FIRST.

 PSEUDO-DIONYSIUS (early 6th century)